Achin-Aggarwal/AIonOS_Training_Assignment1/README.md

 # AIonOS_Training_Assignment1

+Note :-
-Note :- Create the folder named "Resume" in main Folder.
+1. Create the folder named "Resume" in root Folder.
+2. Set Groq API Key
+Create a .env file in the project root: env GROQ_API_KEY=your_groq_api_key_here

 Steps to run the code :-